Marshall on the Turon Goldfields

 Banner: Nehemiah Bartley; the Turon goldfields; and the Bank of England

 Nehemiah Bartley published his book Opals and Agates in 1892 containing reminiscences and observations based on his travels in Australia and Polynesia.
-He makes two references to Marshalls that are relevant to the Marshall family story.
+He made two references to Marshalls that are relevant to the Marshall family story.

 The discovery of gold in New South Wales was announced in May 1851 and in early August 1851, Nehemiah took a coach to Penrith and then walked to the goldfields at Turon near the town of Sofala.
-On page 52 he describes the following encounter:
+On page 52 he described the following encounter:

 Travers and Turner were camped near me, so, also, was Marshall, a son of the chief cashier of the Bank of England, and his West Indian friend, Davson.
 Fearfully and wonderfully made was the “damper” compounded by Marshall and Davson; wedges of putty were digestible in comparison therewith.

 In July 1859 he “took a trip to the Downs” and on page 153, he recorded another encounter with a Marshall: